-I’m no yakitori expert but after my experience of Pissing Alley the impression was that they were holes in the walls, with cheap as chips chicken parts on a stick, copious supplies of beer and shochu that you could power a hover craft with.
-Bird Land which has been around since the early noughties has far more finesse with the grill master Toshihiro Wada in charge he combines the traditional techniques with contemporary sophistication.
+I’m no yakitori restaurant expert but after my experience of Pissing Alley the impression was that they were hole-in-the-wall type places, with cheap as chips chicken parts on a stick, consumed with copious supplies of beer and shochu so strong, it could be fuel for my plane back to London!
+Bird Land which has been around since the early noughties has far more sophistication, with the grill master Toshihiro Wada in charge, he combines the traditional techniques with contemporary finesse.
 He earns himself a Michelin Star in 2010 and has kept it ever since.

-I must confess though it was a pain in the backside trying to find it so if you’re not familiar with the area arrive early.
-Die-hard fanatics will know that it’s the neighbour of the legend they call Jiro – they are literally opposite each other in one of Ginza Metro’s many underground entrances.
+I must confess though it was a pain in the backside trying to find it, so if you’re not familiar with the area arrive early.
+Die-hard fanatics will know that they are the neighbour of the legendary Jiro – they are literally opposite each other in one of Ginza Metro’s many underground entrances.
 The one you need to get to looks like this –

 Hi neighbour.
 Closed at a very unsociable hour of 8.30pm.

 Skin and neck meat – multiple kisses on the charcoals with a pinch of seasoning.
 This chicken really doesn’t need to be covered in sauce to flourish and it was to eat something other than thigh, breast or leg.
 The flesh was slightly more packed and well that skin, let’s call it chicken bacon!

 Gizards – still pink in the middle and crunchy in texture.
 It’s not for the faint of heart and I prefer mine slow cooked or at least thinly sliced in a stir fry.